Click here to see the sessions in our normal weekly cycle and explore which events you might enjoy best

-Oxford Bridge Club operates a host system for many of its bridge sessions.
+Oxford Bridge Club operates a host system for all of its bridge sessions.
 This means that a player can arrive at the club without a partner and will be paired up with another player who has come without a partner, or with the host.
-See this page for a list of hosted sessions.

 The host system has three main aims: